piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 </theme-mapping>
 ```

 Parameters can facilitate many things, especially when you have multiple theme definitions.
-They are almost the same as
+They are exactly the same as
 parameters in the symfony services, expect that parameters in a theme mapping file has a local scope.

 The parameter as you can guess is specified by the `<parameter />` element which is a direct child of the `<parameters />`